Skip to main content

 ccs codex --target codex "your prompt"

-The Codex adapter uses transient -c overrides and CCS_CODEX_API_KEY env injection — it never rewrites ~/.codex/config.toml. ccsxp keeps Codex history in native ~/.codex by default, even if the parent shell has another CODEX_HOME set.
+Most Codex target launches use transient -c overrides and CCS_CODEX_API_KEY env injection. ccsxp is the managed exception: it repairs the native Codex [model_providers.cliproxy] entry if missing or incomplete, then injects the managed token into that provider’s configured env_key for the spawned Codex process.
+No API key is written to ~/.codex/config.toml. ccsxp keeps Codex history in native ~/.codex by default, even if the parent shell has another CODEX_HOME set.
 Use CCSXP_CODEX_HOME only when you intentionally want separate ccsxp history.
+Pooling and round-robin behavior are controlled by CLIProxy routing, not by the Codex config file:

 See Codex Adapter for full details on supported profile types, alias configuration, and the dashboard control center.